 When an allegation is made against a member of staff, set procedures must be followed.
-It is rare for a child to make an entirely false or malicious allegation, The March CE Primary Safeguarding and child protection policy although misunderstandings and misinterpretations of events can and do happen.
+It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events can and do happen.
 A child may also make an allegation against an innocent party because they are too afraid to name the real perpetrator.
 Even so, it is accepted that some adults do pose a serious risk to children's welfare and safety and that schools must act on every allegation made.